 All core courses must be successfully completed within three semesters of admission to the program.
 Students may petition the Graduate Studies Committee (GSC) to include transfer credits, but only if equivalent courses are offered at the graduate level, are completed in a recognized graduate school as a graduate student, and are clearly consistent with the objectives of the student's PhD program at WSU.
 Any transfer credits used toward the PhD must comprise a maximum of 17 and these are subject to the approval of both the GSC and the Graduate School.
 Refer to Section 1.3 for the procedure to request graduate-level transfer credits.
 The core courses declared by the student on the PhD Program of Study must be passed with a B grade or better.
-Students can take more core courses than the minimum required from the list of core courses.
-But, this policy is applicable for the core courses that the student declares as the core courses in his/her program of study.
+Students can take more core courses than the minimum required from the list of core courses in his/her program of study.
 If the students receive a grade below our requirement mentioned above, Dr. Saberi will write an exception memo to the Grad School for the Repeat and the Grad School will go into the system and update the student's transcript with the better grade/ required grade once complete.
 This is again applicable for the declared core courses.
 All coursework must be completed before you can schedule your Preliminary Examination.